zerynth/docs-v3/docs/demos/4zerobox/Connecting_the_4ZeroBox_to_Zerynth_Device_Manager_over_WiFi.md

 # Connecting the 4ZeroBox to Zerynth Device Manager over WiFi

 In this tutorial, we will show you how to connect the 4ZeroBox to the Zerynth Device Manager sending data to a cloud service.

 Zerynth Device Manager (ZDM) is a device and data management service that makes it easy to securely register, organize, monitor, and remotely manage IoT devices at scale.
 With Zerynth Device Manager, you can manage large and diverse device fleets such as operational technology systems, machines, appliances, vehicles, and more.

 In this example, we will be using:

 1. [Zerynth OS](https://www.zerynth.com/zos/) - a **multithreaded Real-Time OS** that provides real hardware independence, allowing code reuse on a wide range of 32-bit microcontrollers, in a very small footprint;
 2. [Zerynth SDK](https://www.zerynth.com/zsdk/) - the gateway to our platform which includes:
-    - [Zerynth Toolchain](https://docs.zerynth.com/latest/reference/core/toolchain/docs/) – a command-line interface that integrates all the essential functions for the development with [Zerynth OS](https://www.zerynth.com/zos/)  and the management of the Zerynth Device Manager cloud service.
+    - [Visual Studio Code](/latest/gettingstarted/vscode/) – the official development environment for Zerynth.
-    - [Zerynth Studio](https://docs.zerynth.com/latest/develop/) – an advanced [IDE](https://docs.zerynth.com/latest/reference/core/studio/docs/) for the Zerynth Toolchain.
-It includes development and debugging tools and numerous code examples.
+    - [Zerynth Installer](/latest/gettingstarted/#1-install-zerynth) – an all-in-one application that installs the Zerynth operating system that will be used on the development board, the Zerynth compiler and the VSCode plugin
-3. [Zerynth Device Manager(ZDM)](https://testdocs.zerynth.com/latest/zCloud/) -it helps you register, organize, monitor, and remotely manage IoT devices at scale.
+3. [Zerynth Device Manager(ZDM)](/latest/zCloud/) -it helps you register, organize, monitor, and remotely manage IoT devices at scale.
 ZDM allows managing devices and also collects and aggregates the data they produce.
 ZDM integrates with all primary cloud service providers to easily connect devices to the cloud and other devices so you can remotely control your fleet.
 You can use ZDM to take mitigating actions such as pushing security fixes.
 You can also easily send firmware-over-the-air (FOTA) updates to your Zerynth OS powered devices, such as the latest software version or a new firmware update.
-4. [4ZeroBox](https://docs.zerynth.com/latest/hardware/4ZeroBox/) - a modular hardware electronic unit that simplifies the development of Industrial IoT applications allowing rapid integration with sensors, actuators, and Cloud services.
+4. [4ZeroBox](/latest/hardware/4ZeroBox/) - a modular hardware electronic unit that simplifies the development of Industrial IoT applications allowing rapid integration with sensors, actuators, and Cloud services.
 4ZeroBox is programmable in Python and C, thanks to the Zerynth SDK.

 ## Hardware Setup